 - Submit a tax return each year

-Many of the indicators of a self-employed individual also apply to owners of a limited company, however, instead of being self-employed you are considered both an owner (shareholder) and employee (director) of a limited company.
+Many of the indicators of a self-employed individual also apply to owners of a limited company, however, instead of being self-employed you are considered both an owner (shareholder) and office holder (director) of a limited company.

 A Limited Company is a general form of incorporation that limits the amount of personal liability undertaken by the company’s shareholders and directors.
 This means that as a director and shareholder of a Limited Company, the business and you are seen as separate legal entities, which provides a layer of protection to your personal assets as a yoga instructor.

 Benefits of a yoga instructor operating as a Limited Company

 - Retain more of profits by utilising tax efficiencies

 - Limited personal liability, this means that if a Company is in debt, the personal assets and finances of the shareholders will be protected by law